iterative/mlem.ai/content/docs/user-guide/remote-objects.md

 ## Loading objects (Python)

-You can load objects from remote locations inside Python code with `mlem.api.load()` by using an object name and its URL.
+You can load [MLEM objects] from remote locations inside Python code with `mlem.api.load()` by using an object name and its URL.

 ```py